bentong95923/staff-management-system/README.md

 # Documentation
 ###### Specification

-Language: C++, SQL (SQLite)
+Language: C++, SQL (SQLite), C (only used for building source file for SQLite)

 IDE: Visual Studio Code

+Compiler: gcc - building SQLite source file, g++ - building the app

 Environment: Windows 7 or above, Windows Server 2008 or above This application has not been tested under Linux environment but it may work with slight or no amendment on the building process.

 ###### Build the application
 1. Download Visual Studio Code (VS Code) for Windows on https://code.visualstudio.com/, and install it.
+2. Clone this repo via git or click "Clone or download".
-2. Open VS Code once installed, and click "File" -> "Open Folder...", then open the directory with "main.cpp".
+3. Open VS Code once installed, and click "File" -> "Open Folder...", then open the directory with "main.cpp".
-3. Press Ctrl + Alt + B to build and run the appliaction.
+4. Press Ctrl + Alt + B to build and run the appliaction.

-###### Initialization:
+###### Initialization
 If the database (.db file) is not present then the application will automatically create a new emply database.
 The application will ask the user to create a staff member's profile if there are no records in the database.
 <br />
 Create action will only be available if there are no profiles in the database.
 <br />

-# Functionality:
+# Functionality
 ###### View (Selection 1)
-User can search any profiles by providing ID, First Name, DOB or Email.
+User can search to view any profiles by providing ID, First Name, DOB or Email.

 ###### Edit (Selection 2)